Content Marketing Metrics to Supercharge Your ROI

 average session duration

-This metric can also be observed through Google Analytics 4 (under the name of “Average session duration”).
+This metric can also be observed through Google Analytics 4 (under “Average session duration”).

 Several reasons can contribute to a low average time on page: